Utu rēhitatanga kurī

 On this page

-We send out annual registration invoices to all registered dog owners before 1 July each year and it must be paid by 31 July.
-A 25% late penalty fee will be added to all fees paid after 31 July.
+We send out annual renewal invoices to all registered dog owners in June each year.
+This must be paid by 31 July.
+A 25% late penalty fee is applied to all late payments after 1 August.

 Internet banking - quote the code on your invoice.
 Here's our bank details